smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 Running the Deployment
 ======================

-The following code will use ``pipeline_deploy`` command to deploy all the components from the repositories specified by the ``--repos`` argument.
+The following code will use the ``pipeline_deploy`` command to deploy all the components from the repositories specified by the ``--repos`` argument.

 .. code-block:: bash